Is Ethylene Dichloride Toxic? What You Need to Know

 What Workers Are at Risk of Ethylene Dichloride Exposure?

-Ethylene dichloride exposure is most likely in workplaces that produce or work with this chemical compound.
-Workers are most likely to inhale the compound during production, disposal, transportation, or storage.
-Ingestion of ethylene dichloride in contaminated water is also a possibility, but it is less likely because it evaporates quickly into the air.
+Ethylene dichloride exposure is most likely in workplaces that produce or require the handling of this chemical compound.
+Workers are most likely to inhale ethylene dichloride during chemical production, disposal, transportation, or storage.
+Ingesting ethylene dichloride in contaminated water is also a possibility, but it is less likely because it evaporates quickly into the air.

 Residents near factories or plants that use or produce ethylene dichloride may be exposed to the compound, as may people who live near hazardous waste sites.